haraldpdl/oscom2_app_paypal/README.md

 1. Administration Tool App Setup
 2. Hooks for the Administration Tool and Catalog
 3. Administration Tool Order Administration Page
+4. Public CA Certificate Bundle

 Only the changes in (1) are required to add the PayPal App links to the Administration Tool.
-Changes (2) and (3) are optional and are needed if transaction management is to be added to the Administration Tool Orders management page (this requires a new order management page which may overwrite installed Add-Ons).
+Changes (2), (3), and (4) are optional and are needed if transaction management is to be added to the Administration Tool Orders management page (this requires a new order management page which may overwrite installed Add-Ons).

 _The versions described below are inclusive of the version stated (eg, v2.3.3.2 affects all versions up to and including v2.3.3.2)._